MoseyByrne/studio-ten-fifteen/README.md

 #### 09/27
 * 4:45-7pm
 #### 10/04
-* 9-10 Research to get some ideas for styling
+* 9-10am : Research to get some ideas for styling
+* 4-5pm : set up Stripe account